On the computation of zone and double zone diagrams: Notations and a few definitions

-In other words, each $R_k$, called a Voronoi cell or a Voronoi region, is the set of all $x\in X$ whose distance to the site $P_k$ is not greater than its distance to any other site $P_j$, $j\neq k$. \end{defin} \begin{defin} Let $(X,d)$ be a metric space.
-Let $K$ be a set of at least 2 elements (indices), possibly infinite.
-Given a tuple $(P_k)_{k\in K}$ of nonempty subsets $P_k\subseteq X$, a zone diagram with respect to that tuple is a tuple $R=(R_k)_{k\in K}$ of nonempty subsets $R_k\subseteq X$ such that
+In other words, each $R_k$, called a Voronoi cell or a Voronoi region, is the set of all $x\in X$ whose distance to the site $P_k$ is not greater than their distance to any other site $P_j$, $j\neq k$. \end{defin} \begin{defin} Let $(X,d)$ be a metric space.
+Let $K$ be a set of at least two elements (indices), possibly infinite.
+Given a tuple $(P_k)_{k\in K}$ of nonempty subsets $P_k\subseteq X$, a zone diagram with respect to that tuple is a tuple $R=(R_k)_{k\in K}$ of nonempty subsets $R_k\subseteq X$ which satisfy

-In other words, if one defines $X_k=\{C: P_k\subseteq C\subseteq X\}$, then a zone diagram is a fixed point of the mapping $\Dom:\underset{{k\in K}}\prod X_k\to \underset{{k\in K}}\prod X_k$, defined by
+In other words, if one defines $X_k:=\{C: P_k\subseteq C\subseteq X\}$, then a zone diagram is a fixed point of the mapping $\Dom\colon \prod_{k\in K} X_k\to \prod_{k\in K} X_k$, defined by